alberto-old/aparse2/README.md

 * Have fun implementing it using HTML5 and JQuery
 * Make it easier for you to apply Parse (just my 2 cents to thank them for their wonderful API)

+## Applying

+You can apply using this form: http://alberto-villa.com/aparse/apply.html or you may just download the filex and apply using the local files.

 ## Issues

 Performing a Cross-domain POST using AJAX has some problems that need to be solved with some server-side mechanism.
 As there is no way to make any change on the server, in order to confirm that the POST has been sucessful you should check the browser console in order to verify that the server answer with 200 OK.